All you need to know to use PrismCipher like a pro:

 This is a clever way for Google to gather information on people who’ve likely refused to use their service to avoid just such data collection—all under the ruse of 2FA.
 Offering “protection” like this at the expense of another’s privacy isn’t really about protection at all.
 This is an invasion of privacy for the sake of data mining.

-PrismCipher can’t be used to abuse privacy.
+PrismCipher can’t abuse another’s privacy (intentionally or otherwise).
 It doesn’t link any metadata in order to encrypt a message.
 It seamlessly uses what you already possess—a destination email address—and requires nothing further.

 The use of encryption is growing and its benefits are obvious, but that doesn’t mean you’ll fly under the radar.
 There are consequences when you use encryption.